Lakshay309/Bulldozer-Price-Prediction/README.md

 Place the downloaded dataset inside the `Data` folder.
 > **Note:** The `Data` folder is excluded from version control (`.gitignore`), so it won't be included in the repository.

+## Model Prediction
+The predictions are made on the test data provided in the Kaggle repository.
+The results are saved as `Data/bluebook-for-bulldozers/test_predictions.csv`.

+Additionally, the important features used for making predictions are plotted at the end of the Jupyter notebook.
+These plots help to visualize which features play a significant role in the model's predictions.